aalesv/ScoobyTables/README.md

 * Backup `YOUR-ROM-NAME.xml` if you want and rename `output.xml` to `YOUR-ROM-NAME.xml`
 * Reopen your ROM with `ScoobyRom`
 * Inspect tables; you should see tables that ScoobyTables has found.
+* The software is not 100% accurate.
+There will be incorrectly detected or named tables, some tables could be missing.
+Please verify every table before proceeding further!

 ## <a name="works"></a> How it works and why exactly this way and not otherwise